-- Historically admissions to residential care have been higher than Norfolk's family group average. - Over the past 3 years the rate of admissions in Norfolk has reduced significantly from a rate of 724.0 admissions per 100k population in 2014/15 to 611.9 admissions per 100k population in 2016/17. - Monthly reporting of performance shows there has been a slowing down of improvement since March 2016. - Nevertheless, rates of admissions continue to fall. - March's figures show a reduction in permanent admissions the rate is below our target of 603.1/100k.
+- Historically admissions to residential care have been higher than Norfolk's family group average. - Over the past 3 years the rate of admissions in Norfolk has reduced significantly from a rate of 724.0 admissions per 100k population in 2014/15 to 611.9 admissions per 100k population in 2016/17. - Monthly reporting of performance shows there has been a slowing down of improvement since March 2016. - Nevertheless, rates of admissions continue to fall. - The change to the Liquid Logic system meant a reporting hiatus between September and January.
+January's figures show a significant reduction in permanent admissions.
+Further work is ongoing to determine whether these were offset by an increase in short term placements or other services. - In addition, in CareFirst there was usually a 'reporting lag' of around three months, meaning that delays in recording cases led to figures only being correct around three months in arrears.
+This should not be the case with Liquid Logic in the future - however we will closely monitor any changes in the data and report back to committee if the numbers go up retrospectively.